-Loading times are an important UX and therefore SEO aspect.
+Loading times are important for UX and SEO.
 The faster the site, the easier to visit and index a page is.
 Images can have a huge impact on loading times, especially when you load a huge image and show it really small, like using a 2500×1500 pixels image and showing it at 250×150 pixels size.
-The entire image will still have to be loaded.
+The entire image still has to be loaded.
 Scale the image to the size you want to show it.
 WordPress helps by providing the image in multiple sizes after upload already.
-Unfortunately that doesn’t mean the file size is optimized as well, that’s just the image size.
+Unfortunately, that doesn’t mean the file size is optimized as well, that’s just the image size.

 Reduce file size

 The next step in image SEO should be to make sure that scaled image is served in the smallest file size possible.
 There are tools for that.
-Of course you could just export the image an test what percentage of quality is acceptable, but I prefer (especially with retina and similar screens) to use 100% quality images.
+Of course, you could just export the image and test what percentage of quality is acceptable, but I prefer (especially with retina and similar screens) to use 100% quality images.

 Adding the image to your article

 Don’t just stuff it in somewhere.
-I already mentioned adding it near / at / in related textual content.
+I already mentioned adding it close to related textual content.
 That simply helps a lot.
 It makes sure the content is relevant for the image as well, as it is the other way around.